-Pence, allies mull new steps against Maduro after aid violence
+Venezuela aid violence steeled U.S. pro-opposition resolve: Pence

-BOGOTA (Reuters) - Latin American countries are expected to announce measures to exert further pressure on Venezuelan President Nicolas Maduro on Monday after he blocked the entry of hundreds of tonnes of humanitarian aid to his economically devastated country over the weekend.
+BOGOTA (Reuters) - The United States targeted Venezuelan President Nicolas Maduro’s government with a fresh round of sanctions on Monday after violence blocked the delivery of food and medicine to the economically devastated country during the weekend.

+The Treasury Department said it was sanctioning four pro-Maduro state governors, blocking any assets they control in the United States as Vice President Mike Pence said the aid blockage had steeled the United States’ resolve to support opposition leader Juan Guaido.

+Speaking at the beginning of a meeting with Latin American allies expected to bring new measures against embattled, Pence said the United States would stand by Guaido until freedom was restored to the oil-rich nation.

+The new sanctions announcement came as Pence and Guaido met with members of the Lima Group, a bloc of nations from Argentina to Canada dedicated to peaceful resolution of the Venezuelan crisis, in Bogota.

+“We are with you 100 percent,” Pence ahead of the start of the meeting.
+“I want to assure you, President Guaido, the tragic events of this past weekend have only steeled the resolve of the United States to stand with you ...
+We will keep standing until your libertad is restored.”

-The Lima Group of nations is likely to reiterate its opposition to the use of force at the meeting in Bogota, attendees and diplomatic sources said.
+While it will look for ways to increase pressure on Maduro, the group is likely to reiterate its opposition to the use of force at the meeting in Bogota, attendees and diplomatic sources said.

 At least three people were killed and almost 300 wounded during protests and clashes on Saturday as U.S.-backed aid convoys attempted to enter Venezuela to deliver food and medicine.

+Guaido, sitting next to Pence at the meeting, asked for a moment of silence for those killed in what he called the “massacre” of the weekend.

-Opposition politician Juan Guaido, recognized by most Western nations as Venezuela’s legitimate leader, has urged the bloc to consider “all options” in ousting Maduro.
+Guaido, recognized by most Western nations as Venezuela’s legitimate leader, has urged the bloc to consider “all options” in ousting Maduro.

-Guaido will attend the gathering, as will U.S. Vice President Mike Pence.
-Unlike the Lima Group, the Trump administration has so far declined to rule out the use of military force.
+Unlike the Lima Group, of which the United States is not a member, the Trump administration has so far declined to rule out the use of military force.

+But Peruvian Deputy Foreign Minister Hugo de Zela Martinez denied there was any division in the group over the use of force.

 “We have the responsibility to redouble and intensify our support,” Colombian Foreign Minister Carlos Holmes Trujillo said as the meeting began.
 “Venezuelans have never advanced so much towards the recovery of their democracy.”